 Your move: If there’s a large wealth disparity between you and your new spouse, you may want to consider a prenuptial agreement, Smith says.

 2. DON’T go it alone.
 Professionals can help you and your spouse-to-be work through any financial issues related to your blended family.
-A lawyer, financial advisor, and tax specialist can help you make sure you’ve asked all the important questions, and they can provide you with options for next steps.
+Your lawyer, financial advisor, and tax specialist can help you make sure you’ve asked all the important questions, and they can provide you with options for next steps.

 Because these issues can be emotional, a marriage counselor, religious advisor, or therapist can also sometimes help.
 “If you’re not careful, emotional issues can upset your planning,” Smith says.